Bloody Kisses: Accolades

-Track listing
+Releases / Track listings

 All music and lyrics written by Peter Steele unless otherwise noted.

-Bloody Kisses (1993 digipak re-release)
+Bloody Kisses (1994 digipak re-release)

-Roadrunner Records issued an alternate version of the album in a digipak later in 1993.
-The digipak reissue featured alternate artwork and an alternate track listing.
-The running order was changed and two tracks, the intro and all of the soundscape interludes were removed and were replaced with a previously unreleased track from the recording sessions.
-This reissue and the associated changes were made at the request of songwriter Peter Steele.

-Shortly after the initial release of Bloody Kisses in 1993, Roadrunner Records reissued the album in a tri-fold digipak.
-This reissue featured an alternate track listing.
-The new track listing revised the running order and removed all of the soundscape interludes and the two "hardcore" songs ("Kill All The White People" and "We Hate Everyone") and replaced them with a previously unreleased, over eight minute long, slow and very "gothic" sounding track titled, "Suspended In Dusk".
-This reissue and the changes to the album were made at the request of Peter Steele.
+On May 17, 1994, Roadrunner Records reissued Bloody kisses in a tri-fold digipak that featured alternate cover art.
+This digipak reissue also featured an alternate track listing.
+The new track listing revised the running order, removed all of the soundscape interludes, and removed the two "hardcore" songs ("Kill All The White People" and "We Hate Everyone") replacing them with a previously unreleased, over eight minute long, slow and very "gothic" sounding track titled, "Suspended In Dusk".
+The intro track, "Machine Screw" and the first four seconds of the song, "Christian Woman" were also removed on this release, omitting Peter Steele's spoken intro to the track ("Forgive her...").
+This slightly edited version of "Christian Woman" is exclusive to this digipak reissue.
+The digipak re-release and its aforementioned changes, were done specifically at the request of bassist/singer/songwriter, Peter Steele.

-In an interview for the liner notes of the remastered, "Top Shelf Edition" reissue of Bloody Kisses in 2009, Steele said that although he hated ripping off the public, he felt it was his opportunity to fix what he believed was a musical mistake.
+In an interview for the liner notes of the remastered, "Top Shelf Edition" reissue of Bloody Kisses in 2009, Steele said that although he hated ripping off the public (by releasing two versions of the album), he felt it was his opportunity to fix what he believed was a musical mistake.
 Guitarist Kenny Hickey, who was not a fan of "Suspended In Dusk", noted that the digipak version of the album was Steele trying to move into the vision of the band fully realized on 1996's "October Rust".

 Producer and keyboardist, Josh Silver had stronger feelings on the digipak version of Bloody Kisses, stating, "the digipak sucks".
 Silver went on to say that part of what makes Type O Negative great is the, "eclectic insanity" - going from songs like 'Black No. 1' to 'Kill All The White People' and that brilliance was a "happy accident".
 Silver noted that Peter, "didn't have to understand where it came from, he just had to play it.
 But Peter wanted continuity, so the digipak was released."